alpha123/uma-skill-tools/README.md

 - 砂浴び○ / 優雅な砂浴び
 - possibly others

-## Debuffs that should target yourself act as if they target other umas

-The way debuffs are implemented is that the effects are just applied on the simulation that the skills-under-test are being compared to.
-However, this is not fully implemented and instead of tracking skill target information any skill with a negative modifier is simply applied to the base simulation, including ones that should target the uma being tested instead.

-Only affects purple skills and a handful of other skills like マイペース / 泰然自若.
+## Debuffs are not implemented

-Fixing this requires figuring out and tracking skill target information (probably not hard).
+Technically it is easy to use the simulator to calculate debuffs and they were implemented (with some caveats) in a prior version of the simulator but the current version does not implement debuffs.
+Doing this properly requires figuring out and tracking skill target information (probably not hard).

 ## Not yet implemented